The Connectivity of the Dual: Introduction

-The theorem cannot be extended to $k\ge 4$ due to triangular faces.
+The theorem cannot be extended to $c\ge 4$ due to triangular faces, which -- except for trivial cases -- imply a 3-cut in the dual.

-In this contribution, we study simple embedded graphs with simple duals and the general case of the relationship between the connectivity of the graph and the dual without restrictions on the facewidth.
+In this contribution, we are mainly interested in {\em simple graphs}, that is graphs that have neither double edges nor loops, but {\em multigraphs}, that is graphs with multiedges and loops allowed, are used as tools too.
+In places where it is not obvious from the context which kind of graph is dealt with, we explicitly use the term {\em simple graph} or {\em multigraph} instead of just {\em graph}.
+We study simple embedded graphs with simple duals and the general case of the relationship between the connectivity of the graph and its dual without restrictions on the facewidth.

-Our main results are that already on the torus, even the dual of a $5$-connected graph need not be $3$-connected and that, for each $k>0$, there is a genus $g$ and an embedded $k$-connected graph $G$ of this genus so that the dual has a $1$-cut.
-We give upper bounds for a minimum genus $g$ with this property.
 All cuts discussed in this article are vertex cuts.

+Our main results are that already on the torus, even the dual of a $5$-connected graph need not be $3$-connected and that, for each $c>0$, there is a genus $g$ and an embedded $c$-connected graph $G$ of this genus so that the dual has a $1$-cut.
+We give upper bounds for the minimum genus $g$ with this property.
+Note that in simple graphs there is an essential difference between $3$-cuts on one side and $1$- and $2$-cuts on the other: unlike $3$-cuts, $1$- or $2$-cuts in the dual cannot occur as trivial cuts resulting from facial cycles.